-The commentary and jesting was interspersed with a wonderful meal served with great wines that was hosted by Sydney Airport.
+The commentary and jesting were interspersed with a wonderful meal served with great wines that were hosted by Sydney Airport.

 The Board Chairman remarked that myself and MC should be on stage..he seemed to enjoy the night.

-The master of ceremonies for the evening was my great colleague Michael Miller who did a fantastic job – he as the gift of speech and presentation being an ex-teacher.
+The master of ceremonies for the evening was my great colleague Michael Miller who did a fantastic job – he as the gift of speech and presentation as an ex-teacher.

 I worked with many wonderful and talented people both in my team and across the wider airport.

-A special thanks goes out to my long time administrative assistant Debbie who was such great support and friend to me.
+A special thanks go out to my longtime administrative assistant Debbie who was such great support and friend to me.
 It was a great send off and good times to say goodbye.

-There were found memories of the challenges and high pressure environment over nearly 13 years – but it was time for a change.
+There were fond memories of the challenges and high-pressure environment over nearly 13 years – but it was time for a change.
 So up, up and away – as they say!